pkuliyi2015/sd-webui-stablesr/README.md

 ## Important Update

+- 2023.07.01: We occasionally found that **proper negative prompts can significantly enhance the details of StableSR.**
+    - We use CFG Scale=7 with the following negative prompts: 3d, cartoon, anime, sketches, (worst quality:2), (low quality:2)
+    - Click [comparison](https://imgsli.com/MTg5MjM1) to see the significant power of negative prompts.
+    - In our test, common positive prompts (like masterpiece, best quality, 1girl, realistic) doesn't bring significant improvements.
+    - But we are not sure if there exists some useful positive prompts.
+Please feel free to share your test results in this repo's discussion panel.
-- We are happy to release a new SD 2.1 768 version of StableSR!
+- 2023.06.30: We are happy to release a new SD 2.1 768 version of StableSR!
 (Thanks to Jianyi Wang)
     - It produces similar amount of details, but with **significantly less artifacts** and **better color**.
     - It supports the resolution of 768 * 768.
 - To enjoy the new model: